 In addition to this list, you may have heard of Mindfulness-Based Therapy (MBT) for reducing anxiety.
 Mindfulness techniques train the patient to focus their attention on their immediate experience.
 This can include cultivating interest in what is happening in the present, tolerance for new ideas, and not resisting pain.
 Using MBT can help you to look at anxiety with less judgment and more acceptance.
 It also helps you to be more aware of thoughts and feelings as they come and go.
 MBT includes Mindfulness-Based Stress Reduction, Mindfulness-Based Cognitive Therapy, and Zen Meditation.

 As you can see, there are a lot of options out there.
 Before you choose a type of therapist you may want to ask trusted friends and family for recommendations.
-You can also check out How to find a therapist.

 As you search, you may want to call potential therapists to ask about their techniques.
 Some questions to consider include: